 How to reach us?

-3. Contact Jenna or Amy in PGSS office during normal business hours and they will help you to contact the Committee for Member Support (CMS).
+2. Contact Jenna in the PGSS office during normal business hours and she will help you to contact the Committee for Member Support (CMS). info.pgss[@]mail.mcgill.ca

 Who can help?